Relay Broadcast Channel with Confidential Messages: Problem formulation and the main results

 \end{itemize} \end{remark}

 We now turn our attention to constructing cooperation strategies for the model of Figure \ref{f1}.
-Our first step is to characterize the inner bound on the capacity-equivocation region by using Cover-Gamal's Decode and Forward (DF) Strategy \cite{CG}.
-In the DF Strategy, the relay node will first decode the common message, and then re-encode the common message to cooperate with the transmitter.
-Then, the superposition coding and random binning techniques used in \cite{XCC} will be combined with the DF cooperation strategy to characterize the inner bound.
+Our first step is to characterize the inner bound on the capacity-equivocation region by using Cover-El Gamal's Decode and Forward (DF) strategy \cite{CG}.
+In our DF strategy, the relay node will first decode the common message, and then re-encode the common message to cooperate with the transmitter.
+The superposition coding and random binning techniques used in \cite{XCC} will be combined with the DF cooperation strategy to characterize the inner bound.
+Note that the DF inner bound of \cite{LG} is obtained by allowing the relay to decode both the confidential and common messages.
+In general, for these two DF strategies, we do not know which one is better.
+In Section \ref{secIII}, we show that for the degraded Gaussian relay-eavesdropper \footnote{Here ``eavesdropper'' is another name for ``wiretapper''} channel, in some particular cases, our DF strategy performs better than that of \cite{LG}.

 \begin{theorem} \textbf{(Inner bound 1: DF strategy)} A single-letter characterization of the region $\mathcal{R}^{(Ai1)}$ ($\mathcal{R}^{(Ai1)}\subseteq \mathcal{R}^{(A)}$) is as follows,

 for some distribution